evkx/evkx.github.io/content/technology/charging/homecharging/_index.md

 If you want to get tips on charging stations for US market we recomend following the "State of Charge" [youtube channel](https://www.youtube.com/@StateOfChargeWithTomMoloughney).

+There is one charger in the US market that stands out.
+The **Tesla Universal Wall Connector** is currently the only charger that allows AC charging of EVs with NACS and J1772 connectors.
+This feature makes the charger future-proof for whatever EV you are buying next.

+See this review to see why this charger is the one to select.

+{{< youtube X7HnxjNcH5Y >}}

-Below you see a review video of the best charing stations for 2023
+Below you see a review video of the best charing stations for 2023 (created before Teslla Universal Wall Connector was released)

 {{< youtube 56e8-nLqM0c >}}